jeremyckahn/chitchatter/README.md

   - There is no API server.
 All that's required for Chitchatter to function is availability of GitHub for static assets and public WebTorrent and STUN/TURN relay servers for establishing peer communication.
 - [Self-hostable](#self-hosting)

-Chitchatter was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The secure networking magic would not be possible without [Trystero](https://github.com/dmotz/trystero).
+Chitchatter uses the [Create React App](https://github.com/facebook/create-react-app) tool chain.
+The secure networking and streaming magic would not be possible without [Trystero](https://github.com/dmotz/trystero).

 ## How to use it

 Open https://chitchatter.im/ and join a room to start chatting with anyone else who is in the room.
 By default, room names are random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s that are generated client-side.
-To securely communicate with someone, it is recommended to join one of these randomly-generated rooms and share the URL (via the "🔗" button at the top of the page) to whoever you wish to communicate with via a secure medium of your choosing (such as [Burner Note](https://burnernote.com/) or [Yopass](https://yopass.se/)).
-Your static user name will be presented to you, and it would be good share that with who you will be chatting with so they know they're talking to you.
+To privately communicate with someone, it is recommended to join one of these randomly-generated rooms and share the URL (via the "🔗" button at the top of the page) to whomever you wish to communicate with via a secure medium of your choosing (such as [Burner Note](https://burnernote.com/) or [Yopass](https://yopass.se/)).
+Your user name will be presented to you, and it would be good to share that with who you will be chatting with beforehand so they know they're talking to you.

 ## Features